Board of Directors

 Since that day, I have welcomed many foster rabbits into my home and into my heart.
 Two even stole my heart and I am so happy to have Nigel and Rosalind as a permanent part of my life.
-The people who are involved with RRMN have not only help support so many homeless, neglected, and abused rabbits, they have provided education about how rabbit make such wonderful pets and family members.
+The people who are involved with RRMN not only help support so many homeless, neglected, and abused rabbits, but also provide education about how rabbit make such wonderful pets and family members.
 We are sad to see a foster move forward with a family yet are cheering for them when that adoption application comes through.
 We mourn the ones that come to us so sick that they don’t make it.
 We go out of our way to make even the smallest amount of room for a neglected bunny, full of mats and needing some TLC.
 It takes a village to help rescue animals and RRMN has given me the opportunity to learn more about rabbit care and to grow a fundraising business to help provide funding for supplies and veterinary care.
 To feel welcomed to be able to continue this fundraising project for RRMN for over a year has been rewarding and My Best Friend Has 4 Paws will keep working to help our intakes.